 (2) For the purposes of subsection (1) and paragraph 21(a), an area to which a camping permit applies is deemed not to be occupied where a tent or trailer or similar device has been unoccupied for a period exceeding 24 hours or has been removed from the area for a period exceeding 24 hours.

-20. The holder of a camping permit shall, at all times, maintain the area to which the permit applies in a condition satisfactory to the Superintendent.
+20 The holder of a camping permit shall, at all times, maintain the area to which the permit applies in a satisfactory condition.

-21. The Superintendent may cancel a camping permit where
+21 The Superintendent is authorized to cancel a camping permit if

 (a) the area to which the permit applies is not occupied;

-(b) the holder of the permit fails to maintain the area to which the permit applies in a condition satisfactory to the Superintendent;
+(b) the holder of the permit fails to maintain the area to which the permit applies in a satisfactory condition;

 (c) the holder of the permit has furnished the Superintendent with false or misleading information in order to secure the permit or maintain it in force; or